25prabhu10/notes/docs/Languages/CSS/Sass.md

 # Sass

-_Definition:_ Syntactically Awesome Style Sheets (Sass) is a CSS pre-processor, this helps users to use features like variables, nesting, mixins, inheritance, and catch errors during compilation.
+Syntactically Awesome Style Sheets (Sass) is a CSS pre-processor, this helps users to use features like variables, nesting, mixins, inheritance, and catch errors during compilation.
 These features help in writing well structured, readable, maintainable, and scalable CSS.

 A stylesheet language initially designed by Hampton Catlin and developed by Nathan Weizenbaum and Chris Eppstein.